Great blue heron: Similar species

 The "great white heron" could be confused with the great egret (Ardea alba), but is larger, with yellow legs as opposed to the great egret's black legs.
 The reddish egret (Egretta rufescens) and little blue heron (Egretta caerulea) could be mistaken for the great blue heron, but are much smaller, and lack white on the head and yellow in the bill.
 At the southernmost extent of its range (e.g., Colombia and Panama), the great blue heron sometimes overlaps in range with the closely related and similarly sized cocoi heron (A. cocoi).
 The cocoi is distinguished by a striking white neck and solid black crown, but the duller juveniles are more easily confused.
-More superficially similar is the slightly smaller grey heron, which may sometimes appear as vagrants on the northern coasts of North America.
+More superficially similar is the slightly smaller grey heron, which sometimes appears as a vagrant on the northern coasts of North America.
 The grey heron (which occupies the same ecological niche in Eurasia as the great blue heron) has very similar plumage, but has a solidly soft-gray neck.
 Erroneously, the great blue heron is sometimes referred to as a "crane".
 Herons and cranes are easiest to differentiate in flight; cranes hold their necks straight when flying, but herons bend theirs into an S shape.